zoidbergZA/trtl-apps-docs/docs/service/setup.md

 ## Bootstrap the service

+In the firebase console, navigate to the Authentication section and enable the email/password sign-in method.
 Create a new user account with your email address, we will give this user service admin rights in a later step.

 Open *functions* tab, copy the URL of the bootstrap function.